Vistula Land: History

-In 1831, in the aftermath of the November Uprising, the Polish Army, the Constitution of the Kingdom of Poland, its parliament (Sejm) and local self-administration were disbanded.
-The constitution was replaced by the much less liberal and never fully implemented Organic Statute of the Kingdom of Poland.
-Also all universities were closed, and replaced several years later by purely Russian-language high schools.
+In 1831, in the aftermath of the November Uprising, the Polish Army, the parliament (Sejm) and local self-administration were disbanded.
+The Constitution of the Kingdom of Poland was repealed and replaced by the much less liberal and never fully implemented Organic Statute of the Kingdom of Poland.
+Universities were closed and later replaced by Russian-language high schools.

-For a short time the territory maintained certain degree of autonomy.
+For a short time, the territory maintained a certain degree of autonomy.
 The former Kingdom of Poland continued to use the Polish currency (złoty) and the Administrative Council retained some of its privileges (although it was directly controlled by the Russian governor Field Marshal Ivan Paskevich).
-However, by 1832 the currency and the customs border were abolished, as was the metric system and the Polish penal code (which was replaced by the Russian penal code, de facto in use since the Uprising began).
-Also the Catholic Church was persecuted and most monasteries were closed and nationalized.
+However, the territory's separate status was gradually eroded.
+The Russian ruble became the legal tender in 1841 and the customs border was abolished in 1851.
+The metric system and the Polish penal code were also abolished (the latter replaced by the Russian penal code, de facto in use since the Uprising began).
+The Catholic Church was persecuted and most monasteries were closed and nationalized.
 In 1875, following the rules of the Synod of Polotsk of 1839, the Eparchy of Chełm-Belz of the Catholic Ruthenian Uniate Church disbanded itself and united with the Russian Orthodox Church.

-After 1837 all voivodeships that constituted the Kingdom of Poland were turned into gubernias and became an integral part of Russian administrative division, ruled directly by the Russian tsars.
+After 1837, all voivodeships that constituted the Kingdom of Poland were turned into governorates and became an integral part of the Russian administrative division, ruled directly by the Russian tsars.

 After the January Uprising in 1863, the former coat of arms of the Congress Kingdom was abolished.
 The Polish language was banned from office and education, and the process of incorporating the Polish gubernias and the Russification of its administration was completed.

 The 1867 reform, initiated after the failure of the January Uprising, was designed to tie the Kingdom of Poland more tightly to the administration structure of the Russian Empire.
 It divided larger governorates into smaller ones and introduced a new lower-level entity, gminas.
-There were 10 Governorates: five on the right bank of the Vistula River—Сувалкская (Suvalkskaya), Ломжинская (Lomzhinskaya), Плоцкая (Plotskaya), Седлецкая (Sedletskaya) and Люблинская (Lublinskaya)—and the remaining five on the left bank: Калишская (Kalishskaya), Варшавская (Varshavskaya), Петроковская (Petrokovskaya), Радомская (Radomskaya) and Келецкая (Keletskaya).
+There were 10 governorates: five on the right bank of the Vistula River—Suwałki, Łomża, Płock, Siedlce, and Lublin—and the remaining five on the left bank: Kalisz, Warsaw, Piotrków, Radom, and Kielce.

 Despite the abolition of the Kingdom of Poland, the tsars of Russia retained the title "Tsar of Poland".

-The territory was a namestnichestvo until 1875 and later Governorate General, ruled by the Namestniks and Governor Generals of Poland.
+The territory was a namestnichestvo until 1875 and later a Governorate-General, ruled by the Namestniks and Governors-General of Poland.

 In the 1880s, the official language was changed to Russian, and Polish was banned both from official use and education.

 The name Vistula Land first appeared in official documents in 1888 although more recent scholarship traced it back to 1883.

 A minor reform of 1893 transferred some territory from the Płock and Łomża Governorates to Warsaw Governorate.
 A more extensive 1912 reform created a new governorate—Chełm Governorate (Kholmskaya Guberniya in Russian)—from parts of the Siedlce and Lublin Governorates.
 However this was split off from the Privislinsky Krai and made part of the Southwestern Krai of the Russian Empire, in order to facilitate its russification.